+C5.

+Name Data reusability

+Category Enabler

+Weight 40%

-CF C5.
-Name Data reusability Category Enabler Weight 40% Question type Multiple choice (1 answer possible) Rationale This item assesses how the digital public service discovers and consumes already reusable data information and knowledge.
+Question type Multiple choice (1 answer possible)

+Rationale This item assesses how the digital public service discovers and consumes already reusable data information and knowledge.
 It examines whether this consumption is done in an ad-hoc way, under specific legal agreements or legal rights that are imposed or openly, via an automatic discovery and consumption from database registries and other similar sources.
 In order to create cohesion across the public sector and to support an effective digital public service, the public administrations should consider whether, instead of introducing new specifications, to possibly reuse data from existing public registries as a basis for simplification and administration of the legislation.
-A shared legal framework is necessary to facilitate this discoverability and consumption.
-This item examines a legal behavioural interoperability capability that enables the digital public service to consume data, information and knowledge that are already reusable, preferably in an automated manner.
-This item is compliant with the EIRA ABB 'Shared Legal Framework'.
-Question To what extent does the digital public service consume already reusable data, information and knowledge from other services?
-The service consumes does not consume already reusable data of public sector information (e.g., they might be subject to the right of the protection of personal data) The service discovers and consumes already reusable open data from open data portals or catalogues where there is a public access of data and information Not applicable or not necessary (e.g., new data are only being consumed from citizens) No answer Examples Question logic The national public procurement portal reuses data (notices) from the Tenders Electronic Daily (TED) platform.
+A shared legal framework is necessary to facilitate this discoverability capability that enables the digital public service to consume data, information and knowledge that are already reusable, preferably in an automated manner.
+This item is compliant with the EIRA ABB 'Shared Legal Content'.

+Question To what extent does the service consume already reusable data, information and knowledge from other services? • The service does not consume already reusable data of public sector information (e.g., they might be subject to the right of the protection of personal data) • The service discovers and consumes already reusable open data from open data portals or catalogues where there is a public access of data and information Not applicable or not necessary (e.g., new data are only being consumed from citizens) No answer Examples The national public procurement portal reuses data (notices) from the Tenders Electronic Daily (TED) platform.
 The ministry of Agriculture in Greece reuses Open data on pesticide use in agriculture from the European Data Portal.
-Next question

-C6.

-Name Preservation policy of data

-Category Manifestation

-Weight 50%

-Question type Multiple choice (1 answer possible)

-Rationale This item examines whether there is a preservation policy in place for keeping the already consumed data in an electronic format, ensuring their shareability and reusability.
+Question logic Next question C6.
+Name Preservation policy of data Category Manifestation Weight 50% Question type Multiple choice (1 answer possible) Rationale This item examines whether there is a preservation policy in place for keeping the already consumed data in an electronic format, ensuring their shareability and reusability.
 It is an important manifestation that ensures iteration with other services and it is linked with integrity of data, which is a key aspect in security (CIA -> Confidentiality, Integrity, Availability).
+This item examines a legal behavioural

+-> Confidentiality, Integrity, Availability).
 This item examines a legal behavioural interoperability manifestation of the digital public service consuming data, information and knowledge (in terms of performance and results).
-This item is compliant with the EIRA ABB 'Shared Legal Framework'.
+This item is compliant with the EIRA ABB 'Shared Legal Content.

-Question To what extent does the digital public service have preservation policies in place to specify the time period for keeping the data, information and knowledge consumed in an electronic format? • The service does not apply such policies, although it consumes and maintains data from other services • The service uses formal standards around data preservation e.g., ISO 19165-1:2018 - Preservation of digital data and metadata • Not applicable, the service does consume data • No answer
+Question To what extent does the service have preservation policies in place to specify the time period for keeping the data, information and knowledge consumed in an electronic format?

+- The service does not apply such policies, although it consumes and maintains data from other services - The service uses formal standards around data preservation e.g., ISO 19165-1:2018 Preservation of digital data and metadata - Not applicable, the service does consume data - No answer

-Examples By using CISE specifications and data models, public administrations are contributing to the preservation policy of their data in the maritime domain that will help to ensure the shareability and reusability in the future. eArchiving provides documentation and support services based on international standards to help describe, transmit and preserve digital information.
+By using CISE specifications and data models, public administrations are contributing to the preservation policy of their data in the maritime domain that will help to ensure the shareability and reusability in the future.

-Question logic Next question